Professor Philip Swanson

 - “Authority, Identity and the Latin American Detective: The Mysterious Case of Mario Vargas Llosa - ¿Quién mató a Palomino Molero?”, special edition of Bulletin of Hispanic Studies in honour of James Higgins, Liverpool University Press, 2005, 216-227

-Professor Swanson is President of the Association of Hispanists of Great Britain and Ireland.
-He is an advisor to a number of journals, presses, and institutions.
-He is on the editorial board of the New Novel Review, Aracnofiles, Aurifex, the Bulletin of Latin American Research and the Journal of Iberian and Latin American Studies.
-He organised the New Novel Association's international conference on The Millennial Border: New Novel 1950-2050 in 1999.
+Professor Swanson is former President of the Association of Hispanists of Great Britain, and Ireland and is a member of the Advisory Council of the Institute of Latin American Studies.
+He is an advisor to many journals, presses, councils and institutions in Europe, North America, Australasia and Latin America.
+He is on the editorial board of a number of international journals, including, the Bulletin of Latin American Research, the Journal of Iberian and Latin American Studies and Palabra Clave

-He is currently engaged in a research project on representations of Latin America.
+He is currently engaged in research projects on representations of Latin America and crime and fiction in Latin America.